Board Members and Officers

-Dr. SungJoo Han
+Dr. SungJoo Han, Board Member

 Dr. SungJoo Han is an Honorary Chairman of the Korean American Association, and the Chairman of the Asan Institute for Policy Studies.
 He also serves as President Emeritus of the Seoul Forum for International Affairs and is a Professor Emeritus at Korea University.
 Professor Han previously served as the Minister of Foreign Affairs in 1993-94, UN Secretary-General’s Special Representative for Cyprus in 1996, a member of the UN Inquiry Commission on the 1994 Rwanda Genocide in 1999, Chairman of the East Asia Vision Group in 2000, and Ambassador of the Republic of Korea to the United States in 2003-2005.

-Mr. Young Joon Kim
+Mr. Young Joon Kim, Board Member

-A graduate of Yale College, B.A. (political science and economics), and Harvard Law School, J.D., Mr. Kim is a member of the New York State Bar, and was a 2019 Harvard University Advanced Leadership Initiative (ALI) Fellow.
+A graduate of Yale College, B.A. (political science and economics), and Harvard Law School, J.D., Mr. Kim is a member of the New York State Bar and was a 2019 Harvard University Advanced Leadership Initiative (ALI) Fellow.
 He is currently serving as: Member, Harvard University Board of Overseers’ Visiting Committee for the Law School; President, Harvard Law School Association of Korea; President, Yale Club of Korea; Board Member, GongGam Human Rights Law Foundation; and Trustee & Secretary of the Board of Trustees of Asian University for Women (AUW).

-Mr. Mark Tetto
+Mr. Mark Tetto, Board Member

-Mr. Mark Tetto is Co-Representative Director at TCK, in charge of investor relations and investment strategies review.
-Mark brings 10 years of finance experience spanning investment banking, corporate M&A, private equity and venture capital investing.
+Mr. Mark Tetto is Co-CEO of TCK, in charge of investor relations and investment strategies review.
+Mark brings 14 years of finance experience spanning investment banking, corporate M&A, private equity, and venture capital investing.
 Prior to TCK, Mark was at Samsung Electronics’ corporate M&A team, where he spent four years successfully acquiring companies and building the firm’s M&A practice.
 Previously, Mark was with Morgan Stanley, working in New York and London on M&A and corporate finance, raising funding for clients in excess of $1Bn.

-Schoni Seung Hyun Song, Program & Communications Manager
+Mr. Schoni Song, Program & Communications Manager

-Seongju Ahn, Program Associate
+Ms. Seongju Ahn, Program Associate